BaderLab/GenAnT/4-AnnotateNonCodingRNA/README.md

 gffread mikado_annotation.ncRNA.gff --bed | cut -f1-4 > mikado_annotation.ncRNA.bed
 ```

 Non-coding features can also be found from the output of LiftOff that may not have made it through Mikado's filtering steps (it doesn't matter if they did and there is overlap).
-Isolate non-coding features from the ouptut of LiftOff (in this case, we assume that the LiftOff output is derived from a RefSeq GFF file):
+Isolate non-coding features from the ouptut of LiftOff (in this case, we assume that the LiftOff output is derived from a RefSeq GFF file and can grab `gbkey=ncRNA` for all non-coding RNAs):

 ```
 grep "gbkey=ncRNA" liftoff_annotation.gff | grep -P "RNA\t" > liftoff_annotation.ncRNA.gff